SamVegaEs/Pichia_assemblies_PhD/README.md

 tar -cz -f $OutDir/Pichia_albacore_v2.3.3_demultiplexed.tar.gz Pichia_albacore_v2.3.3_demultiplexed
 ```

-#To check if the tar command is still running we have to resume the screen in which it was running.
+After problems running the tar command we ran it again from inside the nanopore node.

-#ASSEMBLY CORRECTION USING NANOPOLISH.
+To check if the tar command is still running we have to resume the screen in which it was running.

-#Fast5 files are very large and need to be stored as gzipped tarballs.
+Fast5 files are very large and need to be stored as gzipped tarballs.
 These needed temporarily unpacking but must be deleted after nanpolish has finished running.

-#Raw reads were moved onto the cluster scratch space for this step and unpacked:
+Raw reads were moved onto the cluster scratch space for this step and unpacked:

 ```bash
 screen -a